kedacore/keda-docs/content/docs/2.2/scalers/postgresql.md

 - `query` - What query to poll postgresql with.
 Query must return an integer.
 - `targetQueryValue` - A threshold that is used as `targetAverageValue` in HPA.
-- `metricName` - an optional name to assign to the metric.
+- `metricName` - Name to assign to the metric.
 If not set KEDA will generate a name based on either the connection string if set or the db name.
 If using more than one trigger it is required that all metricNames be unique.
+(Optional)

 This is an example of using a full connection string with `AIRFLOW_CONN_AIRFLOW_DB` set as `postgresql://test@localhost`: